halt-dos/hd-wiki-public/docs/enterprise/llb/routing.md

 Routing provides flexible, granular traffic-handling capabilities for forwarding packets.
 In this way, PBR enables users to achieve optimal bandwidth utilization for business-critical applications.

+Additionally, the routing policy supports FQDN or domain-based entries and continuously resolves them to their corresponding IP addresses for matching.
+This effectively uses DNS as a ‘remote server’ to dynamically populate address sets in the source and destination fields.

 ![routing_rule](/img/llb/v8/llb_routing_rules.png)